Coyote Ugly Saloon

-The Coyote Ugly Saloon is an American drinking establishment and the namesake of an international chain of bars, known for its bartenders dancing on the bar.
+The Coyote Ugly Saloon is an American drinking establishment and the namesake of an international chain of bars, whose bartenders dance on the bar.
 It served as the setting for the 2000 movie Coyote Ugly.

 History

-The original Coyote Ugly Saloon opened January 27, 1993, in New York City, after New York University alumna Liliana Lovell declined an internship on Wall Street for a career as a bartender.
+The original Coyote Ugly Saloon opened on January 27, 1993, in New York City, after New York University graduate Liliana Lovell decided to forfeit an internship on Wall Street to work as a bartender.

-In 2001, the second Coyote Ugly Saloon opened in Las Vegas at the New York-New York Hotel & Casino, as a franchise operation.
-In 2002, a new company-owned bar opened in New Orleans' French Quarter.
-In 2003, Lovell relocated from New York City to New Orleans to run that bar and be involved in day-to-day corporate operations.
+In 2001, the second Coyote Ugly location opened, at the Las Vegas Strip's New York-New York Hotel and Casino, with management franchising the operation.
+In 2002, a new, company-owned bar opened in New Orleans' French Quarter.
+In 2003, Lovell relocated from New York City to New Orleans to run that bar and be involved in the day-to-day corporate operations.

-In 2004, the company opened additional corporate-owned locations in San Antonio and Austin, Texas, Nashville, Tennessee.
-In 2005, the company opened additional corporate-owned locations in Denver, Colorado and in 2006 in Memphis, Tennessee.
-In June 2009, the first new Coyote Ugly in three years opened in Oklahoma City.
+In 2004, the company opened additional corporate-owned locations in San Antonio and Austin, Texas, as well as Nashville, Tennessee.
+A branch was opened in Denver, Colorado in 2005, and in Memphis, Tennessee in 2006.
+In June 2009, a branch was opened in Oklahoma City, Oklahoma.

-Since then franchised bars in Tampa, Panama City Beach, Destin and Daytona Beach have opened in Florida.
+Since 2009, more franchised bars in Tampa, Panama City Beach, Destin and Daytona Beach have been established in Florida.

-In 2009, Coyote Ugly began an international franchise program with a multi-unit license deal in Russia and opened their first franchised bar abroad in Moscow, Russia and another in Koblenz, Germany with a different party.
-Following the Moscow opening, the franchisees in Russia opened in St. Petersburg, Russia in 2010 followed by Kazan, Russia in 2011.
+In 2009, Coyote Ugly began an international franchise program with a multi-unit licensing contract in Russia, opening their first internationally franchised bar in Moscow, with another in Koblenz, Germany.
+Following these openings, its Russian operations expanded to locations in St. Petersburg in 2010, followed by Kazan in 2011.

-In 2016 the first of the UK bars opened in Cardiff with bars now in Liverpool, Swansea and Birmingham.
-In August 2022 the newest bar will open in Camden, London.
+In 2016 the opened branches in Liverpool and Birmingham in the United Kingdom.
+Additional locations opened in the Welsh cities of Cardiff and Swansea.
+In August 2022 another bar was opened in Camden, London, and in 2024, one was opened in Bristol.
+In October 2025 they opened their first Scottish bar in Edinburgh.